Refinancing Your Mortgage vs. Selling Your Home in 2025

 Closing costs, fees, and other unexpected expenses

 Getting a new mortgage is going to cost you.
-Aside from the potential for mortgage insurance, you’re going to have closing costs and lender fees which can be between 2% to 6% of your total loan.
-Freddie Mac reports that the average closing costs for a refinance are $5,000.
+Aside from the potential for mortgage insurance, you’re going to have closing costs and lender fees, which can be between 3% and 6% of your total loan.

 There are also other expenses specific to you that must be accounted for when you’re calculating how much that lower interest rate is actually saving you.

-For example, homeowners who received a First-Time Homebuyer Credit may need to repay that credit when closing out that first mortgage — whether refinancing or buying new.
+For example, homeowners who received a First-Time Homebuyer Credit may need to repay that credit when closing out their first mortgage, whether refinancing or buying new.

 So, keep in mind that an initial rate comparison may seem to indicate that you’ll save money with a better rate that lowers your monthly mortgage.
 However, those minimal monthly savings over time may not ultimately outweigh the amount you’ll pay in fees to get the new loan.